St. Xavier High School (Ohio): Finneytown relocation and recent history

 On December 15, 2017, St. Xavier named its first lay president, Tim Reilly, who succeeded Fr.
 Tim A. Howe, S.J., in July 2018.
 Until then, all of St. Xavier's presidents had been ordained members of the Society of Jesus.

 In 2018, two priests affiliated with St. Xavier during the mid-1960s were named in the Midwest Jesuits' list of clergy members accused of sexual abuse.
 In 2020, the school removed a chaplain upon receiving allegations of abuse by him during the 1990s.

 During the COVID-19 pandemic, St. Xavier returned to in-person learning as soon as the stay-at-home order was lifted.
 The school credited this policy with increased enrollment.

 In March 2021, RDI Corporation, a Blue Ash–based outsourcing firm, gave the school $1,000,000 to endow its football program.
 In recognition, St. Xavier Stadium was renamed RDI Stadium.
 In August 2021, Keating Natatorium reopened after a $5,500,000 renovation.

-In 2022, the Midwest Jesuits established Xavier Jesuit Academy in Bond Hill to serve underprivileged students in the third through eighth grades.
-Its planned opening in 2024 would mark the first time the Jesuits provided elementary school education in Cincinnati since St. Xavier Elementary School in the 1850s.
+In 2022, the Midwest Jesuits established Xavier Jesuit Academy at a former parochial school in Bond Hill to serve underprivileged students in the third through eighth grades.
+Its opening on August 14, 2024, marked the first time the Jesuits provided elementary school education in Cincinnati since St. Xavier Elementary School in the 1850s.

 Academics

 As of 2023, St. Xavier has 1,366 enrolled students, the most of any Catholic high school in an area with the nation's second-highest private school attendance rate.
-Tuition is US $16,600.00 for the 2022–23 school year.
+Tuition is US$16,600.00 for the 2022–23 school year.
 According to St. Xavier, tuition is $1,000 less than the cost of educating a student there.
 During the 2022–23 school year, more than 58% of students received financial aid.
 In 2020, students received $4,600,000 in financial aid.
 St. Xavier accepts school vouchers from the Ohio Educational Choice Scholarship Program (EdChoice).

 The faculty consists of 120 full-time teachers, including six Jesuit priests.
 Eighty six percent of the faculty have a master's degree or higher.
 Four full-time staff members assist with Individualized Education Programs.